 Recovered means the commodity is no longer in the environment.
 The commodity could have been removed by: absorbent pads or similar mechanisms; transferring to temporary storage such as a vacuum truck, a frac tank, or similar vessel; soil removal; bio-remediation; or other similar means of removal or recovery.
-Liquid volume intentionally removed from the pipeline system in a controlled manner at locations remote from the failure site are excluded from both Volume Spilled (Part A9) and Volume Recovered (Part A11).
 The volume recovered can be estimated based on a variety or combination of the measurement of free phase commodity recovered, the amount calculated to be absorbed by soil or water that was removed from the environment, measurement of oil extracted from absorbent pads, etc.